Macawls/blog/content/page/about/index.md

 description: Salutations fellow web-surfer
 date: '2021-12-21'
 license: CC BY-NC-ND
-toc: False
+toc: True

 ---
 ### Greetings

 It seem's you've stumbled upon my little corner of the web.
 This is my haven.

+![Take my hand and come with me ~](https://media.giphy.com/media/K0yXL4cDnFrq0/giphy.gif)

 All are welcome and no one is watching.

-![Take my hand and come with me ~](https://media.giphy.com/media/K0yXL4cDnFrq0/giphy.gif)

 ### Who am I?
 Nobody important in the grand scheme of things.
 I am someone who tries to care for people closest to them.
 I am someone who seeks knowledge, understanding, peace and balance.
 That is all.